aleksandr-papajanov/maze-runner/docs/1_Introduction.md

 The scope of this project is limited to **requirements specification and design documentation**.
 The following aspects are explicitly excluded:
-- Full implementation of the game logic or networking.
+- Full implementation of the game logic or networking code
+- Deployment and hosting infrastructure setup
+- Performance optimization and load testing
+- Advanced graphics and animations
+- Integration with external payment or user management systems
+- Multi-language localization support
+- Advanced AI opponents or single-player mode
+- Mobile app development (focus only on web browser compatibility)
 - Graphical design and detailed game art.
 - Audio design or sound effects.
 - Server deployment and hosting.